I was sitting down for my first sales conference at my first job out of college and I took my seat just in time, nervous but excited.

 “Lombardi Time,” is a principle that comes from Vince Lombardi, legendary former hall of fame coach of the Green Bay Packers.
 Lombardi instilled in his team a simple rule: If you didn’t show up 15 minutes early for a meeting, you were considered late.
 The rule is such an institution in Green Bay that the clock at the entrance of Lambeau Field is set to Lombardi Time.

-Research from the Society for Human Resource Management once indicated that employee tardiness costs U.S. businesses over $3 billion per year: “An employee who is late 10 minutes each day has, by the end of the year, taken the equivalent of a week’s paid vacation.”
+Research suggests that employee tardiness costs U.S. businesses nearly $61 billion per year.
+And as time management expert Diana DeLonzor writes for SHRM, “An employee who is late 10 minutes each day has, by the end of the year, taken the equivalent of a week’s paid vacation.”
 But showing up on time is about a lot more than keeping the lights on.
 It’s about respect, discipline and creating good habits.
 I still operate on Lombardi Time, and I always recommend showing up a little early.
 Here’s why.

 What Gets Scheduled Gets Done